Maryamvalian/Maryamvalian.github.io/_pages/about.md

 McMaster University <br>
 1280 Main St W, Hamilton, ON L8S 4L8.</p>

 Hi, I’m Maryam Valian, a passionate educator and a PhD candidate at McMaster University, working in <a href='http://christianbrodbeck.net'>Dr. Christian Brodbeck’s lab</a>.
-Our research is dedicated to uncovering the mysteries of the brain using cutting-edge computational techniques—a thrilling intersection of neuroscience and computer science.
+Our research is dedicated to uncovering the mysteries of the brain using cutting-edge computational techniques, a thrilling intersection of neuroscience and computer science.
 <p>With over 10 years of teaching experience, I love sharing my knowledge and inspiring students in computer science courses.
 Teaching is more than a profession for me; it’s my passion, and I’m excited to keep making an impact both in the classroom and in research. </p>